 How often you want to include the NPS question in your communication is up to you.
 Many companies send out the NPS question to their customers every week and almost everyone produces a report weekly or monthly with the results.
 What’s more important than when you send it is that you are consistent with it.
 This way you can best monitor and detect unexpected variations.
 The higher the response rate, the more accurate your statistics will be.

-Read more: How to get started with A/B testing
+Read more about how to get started with A/B testing

 Share the NPS scores with the team